razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

 ---
 # Description

-Advanced blueprint for bathroom lighting using a motion sensor, with separate day and night modes, customizable schedules, adjustable lux threshold, failsafe timer, and flexible control via scenes or direct light entities.
+💡 Advanced Motion-Activated Bathroom Light Blueprint – Now in English!
+V2.2

-Includes smart snapshot/restore that can capture the state of a single light, a custom list of lights, or all lights in a chosen area before activation — restoring them exactly as they were when motion ends.
+Say goodbye to basic “motion-on / timeout-off” automations – this blueprint gives you full and real control over your bathroom lighting.

-# Features
+✨ Features:

-- Separate schedules for daylight and nightlight modes
+✅ Separate schedules for daylight and nightlight modes ✅ Custom active hours and weekdays – perfect for weekdays vs weekends ✅ Choice between scenes or direct light control for each mode ✅ Optional area-based snapshot to restore all lights in a room to their exact previous state ✅ Adjustable lux threshold – only turns on when it’s dark enough ✅ Dynamic failsafe timer for automatic turn-off after no motion ✅ Manual-friendly – won’t turn off lights you turned on yourself ✅ Fully UI-configurable – no YAML editing required

-- Choice between scenes or direct light control for each mode
+🔧 Changes Made in V2.2:
-- Optional area-based snapshot to restore all lights in a room to their exact previous state
+1️⃣ Separate time windows and weekdays for each scene

-- Customizable active weekdays for each mode
+🌞 Daylight Scene: active start time day, active end time day, active weekdays day

-- Adjustable lux threshold to only turn on lights when it’s dark enough
+🌙 Nightlight Scene: active start time night, active end time night, active weekdays night

-- Dynamic failsafe timer for automatic turn-off after no motion
+2️⃣ Logic split for scene control – now respects both time and weekday for better precision

-- Manual-friendly – won’t turn off lights you turned on yourself
+3️⃣ Added snapshot/restore feature:

-- Fully UI-configurable, no YAML editing required
+Capture and restore a single light

-# Installation
+Capture and restore a custom list of lights

-1. Import the blueprint in Home Assistant via the UI.
+Capture and restore all lights in a chosen area

-2. Link your devices: motion sensor, main light, lux sensor, and (optionally) scenes or direct light entities.
+🎯 Benefits of This Update:
-3. (Optional) Select a snapshot area if you want to restore all lights in that room when motion ends.
+💪 More flexibility – tailor lighting to your lifestyle 🎯 Better control – works great for night shifts, early risers, or lazy weekends 📈 Scalable – easy to extend (e.g., “Evening Relax Scene” or “Cleaning Mode”) 🌙 Smart night mode – switches scenes automatically outside your preferred schedule 💡 Adjustable lux threshold – only turns on when it’s actually dark enough ⏱ Failsafe timer – set your own timeout; light turns off only if no motion is detected 🙌 Manual-friendly – won’t shut off lights you turned on yourself 🛠 Designed to be fully UI-configurable – no YAML tweaking needed

-4. Configure times, weekdays, and lux threshold as desired.
+📦 Installation:
-5. Save and enjoy smarter, more flexible bathroom lighting!
+1️⃣ Import the blueprint into Home Assistant via the UI 2️⃣ Link your devices: motion sensor, main light, lux sensor, and (optionally) scenes or direct light entities 3️⃣ (Optional) Select a snapshot area if you want to restore all lights in that room when motion ends 4️⃣ Configure times, weekdays, and lux threshold as desired 5️⃣ Save & enjoy smarter, more flexible bathroom lighting!

 ### Support
 Questions or suggestions?
 Please open an issue in the [GitHub repo](https://github.com/razzietheman/Smarter-Bathroom-Lighting-Blueprint).